 Key Stage 2

 At Key Stage 2 extra data sources become available due to the fact that some LAs collect and process Writing teacher assessment data from schools, all LAs receive an early file from the DfE and then there are restated results sets at different points in the year (AAT and NPD).
 Data sources are available for both CLA and standard reports.
+Predicted outcomes collections and reporting are - again - optional and strictly for LA and school use.

 Key Stage 2 - KEYPAS > source from schools

-The initial data source – only available to those LAs that collect KS2 writing teacher assessment data from schools – is labelled ‘from schools’ when the KEYPAS report version is selected.
+The initial data source – only available to those LAs that collect and/or process KS2 writing teacher assessment data from schools – is labelled ‘from schools’ when the KEYPAS report version is selected.
 At Key Stage 2 this only contains teacher assessment data for writing (since 2016).
 It is not statutory for LAs to collect this data and will only do so by local arrangement with their schools.
 Note that KS2 SATS test data is not included in this dataset.

 Key Stage 2 - KEYPAS > source From DfE